 Intertwined with some of the walnuts, Etta and Jona grow wine-grapes (Vitaceae spp.).
 “Wine-grape is a forest plant, it needs to cooperate with the fungus, but it doesn’t do that in modern agriculture” they explain.

 In nature one of the main roles of the vine is to cover and bring down weaker or older trees and allow succession to continue and complexity to increase.
 With the ancient technique “married wine”, vines were grown between one tree and another.
 Often reeds were planted below the vines to create a framework for the grapes to rest upon.
 Thanks to the trees to climb on, the grapes grew several meters above the ground where they could access more sunlight, dry quickly after rain and thus avoid mold and mildew outbreaks.
-Such a system offered natural protection against commonplace vineyard disease, and is an example of the benefits of growing a plant for production but keeping it in a semi wild form, which allows natural defence mechanisms and ecological interactions.
+Such a system offered natural protection against commonplace vineyard diseases, and is an example of the benefits of growing a plant for production but keeping it in a semi-wild form, which allows natural defence mechanisms and ecological interactions.

-To promote biodiversity and wildlife habitat, Etta and Jona make their own biochar and prescribed burnings - resulting, for example in the appearance of fireweed (Chamaenerion angustifolium) which favors the conditions for walnut trees.
+To promote biodiversity and wildlife habitat, Etta and Jona make their own biochar and prescribed burnings - resulting, for example, in the appearance of fireweed (Chamaenerion angustifolium) which favors the conditions for walnut trees.
 They also emphasize the importance of dedicating an extensive area entirely to wildlife, to the benefit of generalist species (forest specialist species preferring continuous forest) and contributing to the extensive mycorrhizal network and connectivity in the landscape.

 RESISTANCE & RESILIENCE